yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 Why hasn't that happened?

-Everyone is on the same page that the AI doesn't do localization.
+Everyone is on the same page: the AI doesn't do localization.

 Since Mozilla is going forward with overwriting already localized articles with machine translated slop, Mozilla is telling their userbase that machine translations are good enough.